tomoiwasaki/trailer-nailer/status-report2.md

 3. Goals for the next week
 - Resolve the video switching issue.
 - Perfect the score and timing system.
-- Built the "Challenge your friend" page.
+- Built the "Challenge your friend" page so that it functions as expected.
+- Add more movies to the library.